di-ai-wai/iot.workshop/README-en.md

-# iot.workshop.english #
+# iot.workshop english #

-[Hier](https://gitbub.com/di-ai-wai/iot.workshop/README.md) findet ihr die deutsche Version
+[Hier](./README.md) findet ihr die deutsche Version

 ## Prerequsites ##

 ### Free IDEs ###

-All shown IDEs, tools and driver can be downloaded at no charge or regsitration.
+All shown IDEs, tools and driver can be downloaded at no charge or registration.
 **Notice:**
 All links and tools are provided "as is".
-We do not guarantee that the downloads are virus free.
+We do not guarantee that the downloads are working and virus free.
 It is your own responsiblity on installing and checking for viruses.

 - GIT
     - GIT-SCM: https://git-scm.com/